The Life and Work of F.W. and M. M. Hasluck

 “Deceptively laconic, lucid, highly original, wide-ranging and skeptical, the work of F.W.
 Hasluck has been almost entirely ignored by the generations of scholars who have followed him.
 As a result, not only are his works little known outside a small number of devotees but also the inner currents of his life and thought are as yet scarcely established.”

 With these words, David Shankland began his three-volume collection of essays dedicated to the life and times of F.W.
-Hasluck, whose firsthand account of the diverse communities of the Balkans and Anatolia provide a key, even crucial, source for information on the cultures and people of the region in during the Late Ottoman Empire (Shankland 2004).
+Hasluck, whose firsthand account of the diverse Ethnic groups or faith-based communities performing religious, spiritual or secular practices in, around or in proximity to a site or place. of the Balkans and Anatolia provide a key, even crucial, source for information on the cultures and people of the region in during the Late Ottoman Empire (Shankland 2004).
 Our project, Visual Hasluck, seeks to increase the visibility of this important scholar through the publication and analysis of his monumental work, Christianity and Islam under the Sultans, but the author, Hasluck, is also interesting and significant in his own right.
 His life, like his work, was precocious and ahead of its time.
 The following text introduces the life and work of this special and important scholar and his wife who finished his work.

 F. W. Hasluck